 Are there medical schools that don’t require the UCAT?

 The University of Buckingham does not require the UCAT.
 Instead, it uses its own assessment to test candidates who meet its other academic requirements.
+Some medical schools, like Brunel, don’t require the UCAT for international applicants.

 Should I retake the UCAT?